-How to Prepare for the
+How to Prepare for the US F-1 Visa Interview

 A Black student stands to the right of the Statue of Liberty in the US.
 In the background are skyscrapers and a blue sky.

-Before applying for your student visa, you’ll need to be accepted by an academic institution certified by the US Student Exchange and Visitor Program (SEVP).
+Before applying for your student visa, you’ll need to be accepted by an academic institution certified by the US Student and Exchange Visitor Program (SEVP).

 US Student Visa Categories